Sweets and Sour Marge: Cultural references

 "Sweets and Sour Marge's" plot is loosely based on the 2000 drama film Erin Brockovich, which revolves around Erin Brockovich's legal fight against the US West Coast energy corporation Pacific Gas and Electric Company.
 The Duff Book of World Records is a parody of the annually published reference book Guinness Book of World Records.
+When Homer starts playing the banjo, he plays the opening notes of "Dueling Banjos" from the movie Deliverance.
 Cereal mascot Count Fudgula is a spoof of the General Mills cereal mascot Count Chocula (who, in turn, parodies fictional character Count Dracula).
 After sugar becomes banned in Springfield, the town's police force can be seen burning confiscated sugar products.
 However, when they throw an amount of Butterfinger candy bars in the fire, the bars start to glow and are ejected from the fire intact.
 Disappointed, police chief Clancy Wiggum explains "Even fire doesn't want them."
 For a long time, The Simpsons characters starred in Butterfinger commercials, which helped the series get launched by earning revenue from the commercials.
 Around the time "Sweets and Sour Marge" was written, the series contract with Butterfinger was terminated, and the staff therefore decided to make fun of it.
 "If it had still been in existence, we wouldn't have done it", Jean said in the DVD commentary for the episode.
 Cletus' cousin Dia-Betty is loosely based on Darlene Cates' character Bonnie Grape in the 1993 film What's Eating Gilbert Grape.
 During the scene where Apu guide to Homer "the headquarters of the sugar smuggling".
 The song Axel F plays, composed by Harold Faltermeyer.
-During the boat chase when Wiggum pursues Homer for the sugar cargo (narrowly avoiding two boats transporting a huge glass pane and a mother and child riding a combined jet ski-stroller), the Miami Vice Theme is played.
+During the boat chase when Wiggum pursues Homer for the sugar cargo (narrowly avoiding two boats transporting a huge glass pane and a mother and child riding a combined jet ski-stroller), the Miami Vice theme is played.
 Before he agrees to hand the sugar cargo to Motherloving, Homer demands that he gets to see an Oompa Loompa, a character from the 1964 children's book Charlie and the Chocolate Factory.
 The Oompa Loompa's design is based on the version used in the 1971 film adaptation Willy Wonka & the Chocolate Factory, which Kirkland watched in order to "get [the design] right."